About

 Thanks to:

-• Stakeholder mapping and MCSA, aimed at the identification of the different actors potentially benefitting from receiving incentives, social influences involved and situational socioeconomic dependencies between stakeholders.
-The results will be included in “prototype cases” to further explore in field studies within the four pilot sites regions, where observational studies will take place and the methodology will be refined and validated.
+• Stakeholder mapping and MCSA: this phase aimed to identify the various actors potentially benefiting from incentives, the social influences involved, and the situational socioeconomic dependencies between stakeholders.
+The results were included in “prototype cases” to be further explored through field studies within the four pilot regions.
+In these sites, observational studies took place, and the methodology was refined and validated.

-• Stakeholder engagement in pilot sites, where the approach will be tested through workshops and guidelines and recommendations will be derived to formulate suggestions.
+• Stakeholder engagement in pilot sites: the approach was tested through dedicated workshops.
+From these activities, guidelines and recommendations were derived to formulate final suggestions.

 • Identify trade-offs and synergies between impacts to create deployment strategies

-• Holistic system analysis, taking into consideration not only high-level techno-economic details, but also the social and ecological factors determining to what extent and in which location the wind energy can be actually deployed, weighting criteria according to expert judgement as well as stakeholder preferences towards the optimal trade-off between cost implications and minimisation of impacts.
+• Holistic system analysis, which took into consideration not only high-level techno-economic details but also the social and ecological factors.
+These factors determined to what extent and in which locations wind energy could actually be deployed.
+Criteria were weighted according to expert judgment and stakeholder preferences to reach the optimal trade-off between cost implications and the minimisation of impacts.

-• Geospatial mapping and assessment through interactive tools co-created with stakeholders and developed as a whole platform where a WebGIS, an immersive 3D simulation tool and a discussion forum will be used as empowering tools for multi-stakeholder interaction.
+• Geospatial mapping and assessment conducted through interactive tools co-created with stakeholders.
+These were developed as a comprehensive platform where a WebGIS, an immersive 3D simulation tool, and a discussion forum were used as empowering tools for multi-stakeholder interaction

-• Collection of guidelines and best practices for policy makers at the regional, national, and European level, derived from the feedback on the multi-criteria stakeholder analysis (MCSA) and the WIMBY interactive tools and laying the foundation for future participatory engagement approaches.
+• Collection of guidelines and best practices for policymakers at the regional, national, and European levels.
+These were derived from feedback on the multi-criteria stakeholder analysis (MCSA) and the WIMBY interactive tools, laying the foundation for future participatory engagement approaches.

 • Apply Citizen Science and Social research methodologies to involve local stakeholders in decision-making processes

-In WIMBY a tailored MCSA framework will focus on the active inclusion of citizens in all decision-making processes, offering opportunities to express needs and concerns.
-In parallel, they will also have a word in the definition of proper business models for financial participation, for example as energy community members.
-Satisfaction and acceptance questionnaires will ensure that the most important criteria, sub-criteria and parameters affecting their opinion are pointed out.
+Tailored MCSA framework focused on the active inclusion of citizens in all decision-making processes, offering opportunities to express needs and concerns.
+In parallel, citizens had a say in the definition of proper business models for financial participation—for example, as members of energy communities.
+Satisfaction and acceptance questionnaires ensured that the most important criteria, sub-criteria, and parameters affecting public opinion were identified.

-This is the reason why social science and humanities (SSH) are central to WIMBY.
-Their input is essential to:
+This is why Social Sciences and Humanities (SSH) were central to WIMBY.
+Their input was essential to:

 • Translate research results into usable information for real-life applications.